 It was actually a bright and sunny day in Kakamega.
 But rain would’ve been a simpler reason to explain to my 3 year old son why Daddy had changed our plans for the day.

 It was Sunday morning, Jan 2014, and the night before E and I had decided we would take the kids into town to go swimming for fun.
-E was in Kenya for 10 days between work and we wanted to make as much of the time together as we could before he flew back to Canada for another 20 day shift.
+E was in Kenya for 10 days between his shift work in Canada and we wanted to make as much of the time together as we could before he flew back to Canada for another 20 day shift.
 Well I wanted to at least.

 But about 3 hours later when he got back our lives changed forever.

-He announced that we were no longer going swimming.
+He announced abruptly that we were no longer going swimming.
 We weren’t leaving the house.
 Everyone had to stay.
 I tried asking him what happened, why’d he change his mind, did something occur at his parents, was everything OK?
 I reminded him that he was only here for a few days and he should spend some time with the kids.
 But he was having none of it.
-With no further explanation he walked out in a huff.
+With no further explanation he walked out of the house in a huff.

 Little E was so sad.
 He had already packed his Thomas the Train backpack with his swim suit and towel and had been walking around with it on for the last hour with a huge smile.
 He ran after E calling out for Daddy but E ignored him.
-I picked up little E and explained that daddy had some other things to do and I would take him and his sister swimming another time.
+I picked up little E and explained that Daddy had some other things to do and I would take him and his baby sister Z swimming another time.

 I was sitting on the edge of our bed, holding little E, with our daughter Z (5 months old) laying behind us near the pillows, when E stormed back into the house.